-(Edit Flow – Plugin for WordPress.
+(Edit Flow.
 Image source: plugin website)

-It also lets you assign tasks dynamically using role-based routing, lets users view their current assignments and sign off on their tasks once it’s completed, process history for auditing purposes, task reassignment, due date and email reminders to help you to publish your articles on time, and an out of the box editable workflow to help you get started.
+It also lets you assign tasks dynamically using role-based routing, lets users view their current assignments and sign off on their tasks once assignments are completed, process history for auditing purposes, task reassignment, due date and email reminders to help you to publish your articles on time, and an out of the box editable workflow to help you get started.

-Step 10 – Assigning Responsibilities
+Step 10 – Assigning Roles And Responsibilities

-When completing this step, ask yourself the following questions:
+Ask yourself the following questions:

 - Who will decide what content gets written/published on your site?